ArthurVerrez/gemini-image-gen-batch/README.md

 ## Limitations

 - The Gemini 2.0 model has a maximum context size, so very large images might cause errors
-- Generation can take a while depending on server load
+- Generation can take a while depending on server load and how many parallel runs you request
+- Running 8 generations simultaneously may be resource-intensive depending on your system
 - The model may occasionally return text responses instead of images for certain prompts